elementor/elementor-editor-github-actions/actions/trickle-down-changelog/README.md

 ## Build

-This action uses `ncc` to build the modules inside the javascript file, so no need to install any dependencies, **make sure to build before merging**.
+This action uses `tsup` to build the modules inside the javascript file, so no need to install any dependencies, **make sure to build before merging**.

 run `npm run build` to build the action.
 The build artifacts will be stored in the `dist/` directory.